 Step-by-Step Instructions

-Here’s a look at the simple process involved in making this healthy quick bread.
+Here’s a look at the simple process involved in making this healthy Cranberry Orange Bread.
 Scroll down to the end of this post for the full information.

-4. Pour into the prepared pan and bake until a cake tester or toothpick inserted into the center comes out clean and the edges are lightly golden brown.
-Let cool fully on a wire rack and cut into slices.
+Step 4.
+Pour into the prepared pan and bake.
+Let cool fully and cut into slices.

 loaf of cranberry orange bread on wire rack